mohamed-arshad-ch/aq-pay-api/TRANSFER_MONEY_API_DOCUMENTATION.md

 - User must have sufficient wallet balance to cover the transfer amount
 - Transfer amount must be greater than 0
 - Account validation ensures the account belongs to the requesting user
+- **Important**: Wallet balance is immediately deducted when transfer is created (PENDING status)

 ### Transfer Money Approval Process:
 - Only PENDING transactions can be moved to PROCESSING
-- Only PROCESSING transactions can be APPROVED or REJECTED
+- Only PENDING and PROCESSING transactions can be APPROVED or REJECTED
 - When approved:
-  - User's wallet balance is automatically decremented by the transfer amount
   - A new WITHDRAWAL entry is created in the AllTransaction table
   - The transaction status is updated to COMPLETED
-- Wallet balance is checked again during approval to ensure sufficient funds
+  - **Note**: Wallet balance is NOT deducted during approval since it was already deducted during creation
+- When rejected:
+  - The transfer amount is automatically added back to the user's wallet
+  - The transaction status is updated to REJECTED
+  - Optional rejection reason can be provided

 ### Security & Access Control:
 - Users can only see and create transactions for their own accounts